m3dwards/storytellingforall/services/storytelling-for-early-years/index.md

 ---
 layout: page
 title: Early years
+description: >-
-description: "Small children can take great pleasure in a story session.
-Happily, I have a lot of experience of telling stories to and with the youngest children"
+  Small children can take great pleasure in a story session.
+Happily, I have a lot of experience of telling stories to and with the youngest children
 published: true
 ---